mkrdip/related-posts-widget/readme.txt

 3. Option 'Separate categories (If more than one assigned)' will show, separate and link to all assigned categories.

 == Changelog ==

+= 1.0.12 - June 15 2017  =
+* Bugfix for if widget title as a link, there are HTML special characters in the rendered output
+* Bugfix for no posts are displayed, if some categories are excluded

 = 1.0.11 - May 20 2017  =
 * Add a filter hook for the post titles 'widget_title'